-Students learn to become a member of the dental health team.
+Dental Assisting students learn to become a vital member of the dental health team.
 Responsibilities include preventive dentistry, dental materials, terminology, lab skills, x-rays, medical emergencies, chair side techniques and so much more.

-Upon completion of the program, students can find employment as an assistant in a dental office, work in a dental lab, dental sales company representative, insurance company, military or special offices, such as orthodontist, endodontist, etc. Students may also further their education in expanded function dental assistant, dental hygiene or dentistry.
+Upon completion of the program, students can find employment as an assistant in a dental office, work in a dental lab, dental sales company representative, insurance company or military.
+Students may also further their education in expanded functions, dental hygiene or dentistry.

 - Sterilizing techniques

 - Dental x-ray processing

 - Nutrition and preventive dentistry